lala-la-flaca/DevOpsBootcamp_15_Ansible_AWS_Docker_Terraform/README.md

 # 📦Demo 4 – Ansible Integration in Terraform

 # 📌 Objective
   Integrate Ansible into Terraform so Terraform automatically triggers Ansible playbooks after provisioning.
-Using the previous ansible configuration.
+Using the previous Ansible configuration.

 # 🎯 Features
   ✅ End-to-end automation of infrastructure + configuration.<br>